by: Scott Vair | President/CEO

 We live in a different time to be sure.
 Jesus is no longer here in the flesh teaching, preaching, caring for the marginalized.
 But his church is!
 At its best, the church is a reflection of Jesus, a reflection of his love, living out his examples of how to care for each other and for the vulnerable.
 His church is alive and at work in our world, loving how he loved, serving how he served, sharing his compassion and kindness.

-In this issue of Insight magazine, we are sharing stories about real people, how the church has interacted with them, offering the hope of Jesus, and how their lives have been changed as a result.
+In the coming months, we are sharing stories about real people, how the church has interacted with them, offering the hope of Jesus, and how their lives have been changed as a result.

 You’ll read about Tiruwork in Ethiopia who, as a widowed mother of two, was empowered to care for her children (instead of abandoning them at an orphanage) through the support and encouragement of the local church.
 Participation in a microloan program allowed her to start her own small business.
 Through the words of her story, you’ll see courage and strength, determination and God’s tangible provision.